 Following qualification as a physiotherapist at the Cambridge School of Physiotherapy and holding a variety of clinical posts Professor Pomeroy obtained a PhD from the School of Medicine, University of Southampton.
 Between 1996 and 2002 she was Senior Lecturer in Stroke Therapy Research at the University of Manchester and was also Director of The Stroke Association's Therapy Research Unit.
+Professor Pomeroy holds the position of Professor of Neurorehabilitation and Associate Director of Research for the School of Health Sciences.

 After completing BSc in Physiology, at the University of Sunderland, Celia obtained a MRes in Bioengineering at Strathclyde University.
 Between 2006 and 2010 she was appointed as a research associate at Strathclyde University and completed a PhD.
 In 2010 she was appointed as a Lecturer in Movement Neurophysiology here at the University of East Anglia.